Indian Coast Guard: History

 An interim Indian Coast Guard came into being on 1 February 1977, equipped with two small corvettes and five patrol boats transferred from the Navy.
 The duties and functions of the service were formally defined in the Coast Guard Act, which was passed by India's parliament on 18 August 1978 and came into immediate effect.

 Vice Admiral V. A. Kamath of the Indian Navy was appointed the founding Director-General.
 Prime Minister Morarji Desai inspected the Guard of Honour at the service's inauguration.
 Vice Admiral Kamath proposed a five-year plan to develop the ICG into a potent force by 1984, but the full potential of this plan was not immediately realised due to an economic resource crunch.

 One of the historic operational successes of the ICG occurred in October 1999, with the recapture at high seas of a Panamanian-registered Japanese cargo ship, MV Alondra Rainbow, hijacked off Indonesia.
-Her crew were rescued off Phuket, Thailand.
+Her crew was rescued off Phuket, Thailand.
 The ship had been repainted as MV Mega Rama, and was spotted off Kochi, heading towards Pakistan.
-She was chased by ICGS Tarabai and INS Prahar (K98) of the Indian Navy, and apprehended.
+She was chased by ICGS Tarabai and INS Prahar (K98) of the Indian Navy and apprehended.
 It was the first successful prosecution of armed pirates in over a century.

 The Indian Coast Guard conducts exercises with the other coast guards of the world.
 In May 2005, the ICG agreed to establish liaison links with the Pakistan Maritime Security Agency (PMSA).
 In 2006, the Indian Coast Guard conducted exercises with its Japanese and Korean counterparts.

-After the 2008 Mumbai attacks, the Indian government initiated a programme to expand the ICG force, assets and infrastructure.
+After the 2008 Mumbai attacks in which the terrorists entered India from Pakistan via the sea route, the Indian government initiated a program to expand the ICG force, assets, and infrastructure for enhanced protection and surveillance of Indian waters.

-The force aims to have 200 ships and 100 twin-engined aircraft by 2023 in its fleet.
+The force aims to have 200 ships and 100 twin-engined aircraft by 2030 in its fleet.
+As of January 2025, ICG deploys 55 to 60 ships and 10 to 12 aircraft daily.

-Presen scenario
+Present scenario

 Current role

-The Indian Coast Guard's motto is "वयम रक्षामः" (Vayam Rakshamah), which translates from Sansrit as "We Proect".
+The Indian Coast Guard's motto is "वयम रक्षामः" (Vayam Rakshamah), which translates from Sanskrit as "We Protect".